 Many of us have a special interest in the future of a school, church, hospital, foundation or other charity.
 The reasons for our interest are personal, but they range from concerns for community welfare to convictions that we can personally make a difference for humanity.

 The knowledge that federal, state and local governments cannot sustain the levels of support seen in the past to many charitable organizations increases our personal commitment and desire to contribute.
-The survival of many of these organizations that provide priceless services, like Port Huron Hospital, depends on it.
+The survival of many of these organizations that provide priceless services, like McLaren Port Huron, depends on it.

 Still, you may hesitate to make a contribution – even to the charity that is closest to your heart – because of the concern that the amount you can afford to give might be too insignificant to really make a difference.
 This is where a charitable giving plan using life insurance can help.